 - Closed documentation feedback loop: As incidents are resolved, support documentation (knowledgebase, self-help, policies, run books) should be reviewed and updated as needed.
 This ensures future incidents can be resolved more efficiently and opportunities to improve the migration process are more easily identifiable.

 - Escalation path: In efforts to resolve incidents, support resources will need a process to raise issues with migration engineers, developers, and other team members.
-This requires a well-defined escalation path with a return to support process.
+This requires a well-defined escalation path with a return-to-support process.

 - Clear path to resolution: All support processes for incident management should have a clear path to incident resolution, minimizing opportunities for issues to go unresolved.

 Here is a simplified flow diagram of how the support process may look.
 Larger migrations will need to have a ticketing system.
-It may be ideal to use the corporate help-desk system, if one is already in place.
+It may be ideal to use the corporate help desk system if one is already in place.

 Use an Archive Strategy

 Sometimes there is a lot of Jive content to migrate.
 An archive strategy can be a key component to keeping a cap on the budget and the overall migration time.
 The general idea is to archive content that is no longer needed or actively used.
 You only migrate content that is needed going forward.
-This can reduce clutter in the newer environment, the migration effort, and schedule if enough content is archived.
+This can reduce clutter in the newer environment, the migration effort, and the schedule if enough content is archived.